wifi

 parameter.

-Security type of Wi-Fi is mandatory for Tizen.
+The security type of Wi-Fi is mandatory for Tizen.

 connect(ssid: string, password?: string, options?: IWifiConnectOptions): Promise<void>;